antonidag/myblog/content/en/posts/benchmark-condition/index.md

 Let's point out some important difference between the workflows:

-- __The Condition__ uses the Condition action and with the `or` option, either returning the number or `null` in separated Response actions.
+- __The Condition__ uses the Condition action with the `or` option, either returning the number or `null` in separated Response actions.
 ![Condition workflow](condition.png)

 - __The Expression__ uses nested if expressions in the Response action.